Gittykrsh/password-manager/README.md

-# Password-Manager
+# 🔐 Password-Manager
-A Project on Cyber sercurity - The Passwaord Manager
- 🔐 Password Manager – Secure Offline Credential Vault
+A Project on Cyber sercurity - The Passwaord Manager – Secure Offline Credential Vault

 A secure, offline password manager application built using **Python**, **Tkinter**, **SQLite**, and **AES encryption**.
 This tool allows users to store, manage, and retrieve credentials with a strong focus on privacy and usability.